 - During one episode of Avatar: The Last Airbender , protagonist and resident Person of Mass Destruction Aang looses his temper from the frustration of being unable to find his animal companion, Appa.
 The resulting explosion can be seen for miles in every direction and bears a striking resemblence to The Deadliest Mushroom.
 Lucklily, he was in the middle of a desert on his own at the time so no bystanders were hurt, but Katara could still feel the backlash from miles away.
 Ironically, Appa himself saw the explosion, but was tied down by a group of merchants and was stuck while he was desperately trying to get to Aang.

-- A smaller example, but whenever Zuko get frustrated or upset, he accidentally firebends.
+- A smaller example, but whenever Zuko gets frustrated or upset, he accidentally firebends.
 Most notably during The Beach when he snaps and causes their small campfire to explode into a huge column of fire.

 - Red Star in Teen Titans.
 A science experiment by Mad Scientist Dr. Chang to make him the perfect super soldier turned him into a living nuke, who once blew up and devastated a village.
-He had to keep draining the excess buildup of power as to not overload and do it again (which got so bad it leaked out and took a life of its own), until finally, it became too much for him and he had to fly into deep space to wait for a massive explosion to go off from the inside out as to not charbroil the Earth.
+He had to keep draining the excess buildup of power as to not overload and do it again (which got so bad it leaked out and took a life of its own).
+Finally it became too much for him and he had to fly into deep space to wait for a massive explosion to go off from the inside out as to not charbroil the Earth.
 He appeared to die in that episode, but he later returned minus the Power Incontinence for the Grand Finale battle: the final explosion stabilized his powers and gave him a chance to be normal again.